dotnet/docs/docs/core/compatibility/core-libraries/5.0/hardware-instrinsics-issupported-checks.md

 ---
 title: "Breaking change: Hardware intrinsic IsSupported checks may differ for nested types"
-description: Learn about the .NET 5.0 breaking change in core .NET libraries where ." ms.date: 11/01/2020
+description: Learn about the .NET 5.0 breaking change in core .NET libraries where checking X64.IsSupported for hardware intrinsics may now produce a different result. ms.date: 11/01/2020
 ---
 # Hardware intrinsic IsSupported checks may differ for nested types